 UK Spotlight: Adapting to a changing landscape

-Photo: Aberdeen Harbor Footdee
+Photo: Aberdeen Harbor at Footdee

-Photo: Aberdeen Harbor Footdee
+Photo: Aberdeen Harbor at Footdee

 by Sandra Duncan, PHOTOGRAPHY BY KEN TAYLOR

 Aberdeen, the ‘energy capital of Europe,’ is a port city in northeast Scotland where the rivers Dee and Don meet the North Sea.
-It is also known as the granite city because many of its buildings are built from the locally quarried stone, which sparkles in the sun due to its high mica content.
+It is also known as the Granite City because many of its buildings are built from the locally quarried stone, which sparkles in the sun due to its high mica content.